Ever wondered how to start your own business in Australia?

 Consider Having a Soft Opening

 "The most common error that new business owners make is jumping right in with a huge party to celebrate the grand opening of their company.
-After that, they find out that the computer system still has some bugs, they did not hire enough staff, and the phone system is not working properly.
-That is why every business should have a soft opening at least 30 days prior to the grand opening." – Diane Seltzer, Small Business Marketing Tools.
+After that, they find out that the computer system still has some issues, that they did not hire enough staff, and that the phone system is not functioning properly.
+Because of this, every company ought to have a soft opening' at least thirty days before their official 'grand opening.'" — Diane Seltzer, Small Business Marketing Tools.

-It is possible that, in your haste to begin providing services to clients, you will be tempted to schedule your official opening before you have worked out some common kinks.
-You can help avoid some of the typical problems that plague business owners during their first operational week by scheduling a "soft opening" roughly 30 days before you officially open your business to the general public.
+It is possible that, in your haste to begin providing services to clients, you will be tempted to plan your official opening before you have ironed out some of the more usual problems.
+You can help avoid some of the typical problems that plague business owners during their first week of operation by planning a "soft opening" approximately 30 days before you officially open your business to the general public.
 This will allow you to get a feel for how customers will interact with your establishment.